wso2/docs-is/en/docs/guides/passwordless/hypr.md

 This guide explains how you can use HYPR to add passwordless login to applications registered in the Identity Server.

 ## Prerequisites
 You need to set up your application.
-For this tutorial, we will be using the [sample SAML application]({{base_path}}/guides/adaptive-auth/adaptive-auth-overview/#set-up-the-sample) application.
+For this tutorial, we will be using the [sample SAML application]({{base_path}}/guides/adaptive-auth/adaptive-auth-overview/#set-up-the-sample).
 Note that you can use any application you wish to use.

 ## Set up your HYPR environment